The Achilles' Heel of LLMs: How Altering a Handful of Neurons Can Cripple Language Abilities: Experiments

-To validate the effectiveness of our method, we conduct comparison studies examining different neuron location strategies.
+\textbf{Comparison with Existing Neuron Localization Methods.} To validate the effectiveness of our method, we conduct comparison studies examining different neuron location strategies.
 We systematically compare our approach against alternative neuron location strategies across three representative 70B models.
 Our evaluation includes random selection and two importance-based alternatives: activation magnitude (AM) \citep{sattarifard2025glasstesttimeaccelerationllms} ranking and gradient magnitude (GM) \citep{liu2025measuregradientsactivationsenhancing} ranking.
 We evaluate each strategy by progressively masking neurons from 0 to 1,000 and measuring the perplexity.
 AM ranks neurons by their activation values, while GM ranks by the magnitude of perplexity gradients with respect to each neuron.
 For random selection, we average results over 10 trials to ensure statistical reliability.

 Figure~\ref{fig:neuron_selection_comparison} presents a comparison of different neuron selection strategies across three 70B models, revealing that gradient-based and activation-based methods fail to identify critical neurons because they rely on static importance measures that do not capture dynamic sensitivity to input variations.
 Gradient magnitude reflects importance for specific inputs but cannot generalize across diverse contexts, while activation magnitude indicates computational load rather than functional criticality.
 The results show that even when masking up to 1,000 neurons, these alternative methods achieve only modest perplexity increases.
 In contrast, our method identifies ultra-sparse critical sets that cause catastrophic failure.
 This difference validates the superior precision of our method in identifying neurons that control fundamental language capabilities.